 Soon after graduating from Prince of Tennis, Masuda joined the cast of the Conton Club〜image3〜.

 The comedy play, a parody of the 1920’s 1920s, Cotton Club in Harlem, New York is known for being a high-class club, home to jazz, gangs, crime, and much more ran from 09/06/2010 to 13/06/2010.

 Two months later, he was cast in abc★赤坂ボーイズキャバレー (abc – Akasaka Boys Club), musical that ran from August 2010 to September 2010.
 He played the role of Junpei Komiyama, one of the host club’s members.

 Memo・Real the PARTY!
 (2011)

 2011 kicked off with a main role in the musical メモ・リアル the PARTY!
 (Memo・Real the PARTY!).
 The musical – that adopted a STOMP style of performance – ran from 08/01/2011 to 23/01/2011.
 For his role, Masuda learned to tap dance.

-The play had its comedic moments but was mostly drama-driven, focused his character’s inner conflicts and how those intertwined with him being a suspect in a crime investigation.
+The play had its comedic moments but was mostly drama-driven, focused on his character’s inner conflicts and how those intertwined with him being a suspect in a criminal investigation.
 The play was later released on DVD.